OICR/PGMLab/README.md

 #######3.1.3 Anaylzing multiple pathways

-If you want to have PGMLaB automatically process the data you will need to supply the data in a folder of your data with the "--data-dir" flag.
+If you want to have PGMLab automatically process the data you will need to supply the data in a folder of your data with the "--data-dir" flag.
 When using this flag you will not need to specify any of the actions (infernce, learning, etc...) you will also not need to specify any files.
 However, if you would like to change defaults you can still use the flags to change their values for analysis.

 #######3.1.3.1 Folder structure

-When using the "data-dir" flag PGMLaB expects the specified folder to follow certain specifications.
+When using the "data-dir" flag PGMLab expects the specified folder to follow certain specifications.
 Inside the spefied folder there should be a list of subfolders each named based on the name of the network.
 Inside each sub folder there should be a pairwise interaction file with the name "\<networkname\>.pi".
-From the pairwise interaction file a logicall factorgraph will be created called "logical.fg" If the folder contains a learning.obs file, PGMLaB will assume that it contains the observation data for learning and will perform learning with the data in the file.
+From the pairwise interaction file a logicall factorgraph will be created called "logical.fg" If the folder contains a learning.obs file, PGMLab will assume that it contains the observation data for learning and will perform learning with the data in the file.
 The output will be a file called "learnt.fg".
-If there is a file called "inference.obs" PGMLaB will perform inference creating a file conatianing the posterior probabilities called "\<networkname>.pp".
+If there is a file called "inference.obs" PGMLab will perform inference creating a file conatianing the posterior probabilities called "\<networkname>.pp".
 In the inference step PGM LAB will use the "learnt.fg" instead of "logical.fg" if it exists.

       Files in "example" folder:  example.pi learning.obs logical.fg learnt.fg  infernece.obs example.pp

 #####3.2 R interface

-In order to call pgmlab from the R Console you will need to load the PGMLaB R shared object.
+In order to call pgmlab from the R Console you will need to load the PGMLab R shared object.

-######3.2.1 Running R in order to be able to access the PGMLaB R shared object
+######3.2.1 Running R in order to be able to access the PGMLab R shared object

    - Run on of the first two commands, depending on your OS, and then run one of the two options in the last line.